wlfgp/xboxdrv-mouse/README.md

 You find mpv.mouse.xboxdrv in the directory above.

-And you might need something like input.conf for mpv, in the mpv folder above.
+And you might need something like input.conf for mpv, as the one in the mpv folder above.

 Enjoy!